-Micro-dosing Psychedelics Appears to Boost Creativity Says Study
+Micro-Dosing Psychedelics Appears to Boost Creativity Says Study

 The benefits of micro-dosing psychedelics, such as psilocybin, might have found validity in a recent FDA-approved study conducted by the London-based, Compass Pathways.
 After administering small doses of psilocybin, the psychoactive ingredient in “magic mushrooms,” subjects were given tests to analyze creative thought and normal cognitive function.

-The study found that the micro-dose improved creativity and had no negative effect on day-to-day cognitive function, including rational thinking, problem solving, and abstract-reasoning.
+The study found that the micro-dose improved creativity and had no negative effect on day-to-day cognitive function, including rational thinking, problem-solving, and abstract-reasoning.

 The subjects were given an average .37 grams of dried mushrooms three days a week, followed by cognitive tests 90 minutes after consumption.
-As reported by Scientific American, one psychologist involved in the study, Dr. Bernhard Hommel of the Netherlands’ Lieden University said, “performance was significantly higher,” on tests of convergent and divergent thinking –two measures of analytical and creative thinking.
+As reported by Scientific American, one psychologist involved in the study, Dr. Bernhard Hommel of the Netherlands’ Leiden University said, “performance was significantly higher,” on tests of convergent and divergent thinking –two measures of analytical and creative thinking.